 Providing service and support to film and television musicians.

-A: The residual Claim Questionnaire/Report the Death of Musician form is located on the Fund website and can be filled out online.
+A: The Residual Claim Questionnaire/Report the Death of a Participant form is located on the Fund website and can be filled out online.
 This Questionnaire can be found HERE.

 A: The Fund freezes his/her account until the Beneficiary can be identified, confirmed and established.

 A: Yes.
-After notifying the Fund of the Musician's passing by completing the Residual Claim Questionnaire, the Fund will contact you to request submissions of the documentation necessary to determine the correct Beneficiary.
+After notifying the Fund of the Musician's passing by completing the Residual Claim Questionnaire (please click HERE), the Fund will contact you to request submissions of the documentation necessary to determine the correct Beneficiary.

 A: A determination may take between two and eight months, or longer, depending upon the completeness and complexity of the documentation provided.